yacai0412/LILAP_caiya/README.md

 # LILAP
 Low-input Low-cost amplification-free library-production method for PacBio Long-read sequencing

-All the code for LILAP are available in code.sh, please install the softwares with correct version mentioned in the article
+All the codes for LILAP are available in code.sh, please install the software with correct version mentioned in the article

 single fly genome (and Wolbachia) assembly file: